themavencoder/JournalApplication/README.md

 Follow this steps if you want to get a local copy of the project on your machine.

-**1. First, clone the repository into a local directory and checkout the desired
+**1. First, clone the repository into a local directory and checkout the master branch: **
-branch: **
 ```sh
 git clone https://github.com/themavencoder/JournalApplication.git